Articles LaTeX packages

 \begin{tabularx}{\textwidth}{lXr}

-% X columns expand to fill available space
+% X columns stretch to fill the width

 \end{tabularx}